Wint3rmute/baczek.me/content/now.md

 with the one launching the [Orca sequencer](https://github.com/hundredrabbits/Orca) (commands are `orca` and `orca-c` on my system, so it's easy to get them wrong).
 This gave me an opportunity to dig a little bit into the screen readers world.

 I was really impressed that every single UI element of Firefox is compatible with `orca`.
-This really adds a completely new layer to UI programming, I really feel ignorant for not realising this before.
+This adds a completely new layer to UI programming, I really feel ignorant for not realising this before.

 I've heard that the only way to actually make your websites accessible for people with vision disabilities is to use them